jahidulpabelislam/orm/README.md

         "customer" => [
             "type" => "belongs_to",
             "entity" => Customer::class,
-            "column" => "customer_id", // Defaults to "customer_id" if not specified
+            "column" => "customer", // Defaults to "customer_id" if not specified ],
-        ],
         ...
     ];